MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-permissions.md

 - The **Type** column specifies a single user, group, or application.
 Currently, Customer Insights supports individual users and groups.
 - Roles are specified under the **Role** column.
+- Select any column title to sort the results by that column's value.
-- Use the search field at the top of the page to locate specific users.
+- Use the **Search** field at the top of the page to locate specific users.
-- You can select any column title to sort the results by that column's value.

-## View and filter permissions by role

-On the **Permissions** page:

-- Select **Filter** to open the **Filter** pane.
-Here you can filter the results on the page by role.

-- Select **Roles** to open the **Roles** pane.
-Here you can see at a glance how many users are assigned to each role.